 What is Credit Focus?

-Although I think it’s a potential very powerful service, I have a number usability issues with Credit Focus.
-The layout really lets it down.
-For example, you can use their logos on your stationery, but when you go to the page to grab one, they’re not there.
-Half the screen is hidden until you click a checkbox that you have to scroll down to find.
+- Businesses can use Credit Focus logos on their stationery, but when the user goes to the download page to grab one, they’re not there.
+In fact, half the screen is hidden until you click a checkbox that you have to scroll down to find.

-The process of involving a solicitor involves filling in details for a draft letter which the firm print and sign.
 It works in the same way as the LegalManager software in MyBusinessWorks, except that the fields in the preview letter don’t update as you’re filling in the details – unlike LegalManager where you can actually see what’s happening.
 This is a bit confusing, and had me wondering if it was actually working.
-When I came to the last screen, I was surprised not to see some kind of preview.
+When I came to the last screen, I was surprised not to see some kind of preview of my finished letter.

 Our final reminder reminds the client that we retain copyright for work until it’s paid for, but there’s nowhere for me to add this on the letter.
 I also want to specify additional fees and charges, but I can’t see anywhere to do that.

-Having said that, if you’re struggling with unpaid invoices, there is a free version on the Credit Focus website which is definitely worth a try.
-If nothing else, it will arm you with knowledge you may not otherwise have, and that can help you to collect bad debts more effectively.
+Having said that, if you’re struggling with unpaid invoices, Credit Focus will arm you with knowledge you may not otherwise have, and that can help you to collect bad debts more effectively.